Allocating Shared and Unknown Spend

 • Unallocated spend: Costs that do not match any rule in an existing Dimension, appearing under Not In Dimension.
 For example, if your Team Dimension leaves 30% of spend unallocated, you can split that 30% proportionally across the teams that do have spend.

 • Identified elements: Costs already grouped into a named Dimension element.
-For example, a Shared Database element in a Grouping Dimension that isolates your shared database costs by service or account.
+For example, a Shared Database element in a Grouping Dimension that isolates your shared database costs by service or account, or a Pre-Prod element that you want to redistribute across development, QA, and staging.

 ℹ️